muellerflorian/corona-fish/docs/probe-design-overview.md

 #### Local blast: Out of memory error: windows

-This can create an error on windows (https://github.com/flu-crew/octoFLU/issues/16).
-Can be resolved by by setting an environmental variable `BLASTDB_LMDB_MAP_SIZE=1000000`
+This can create an [error on windows](https://github.com/flu-crew/octoFLU/issues/16).
+This can be resolved by by setting an environmental variable `BLASTDB_LMDB_MAP_SIZE=1000000`

 Steps to create or modify environment variables are summarized below: